IBBoard/cawbird/README.md

   * No API is available
   * Twitter doesn't even mark posts so that we can direct people to the web
   * This results in @TwitterDev [posting a message](https://mobile.twitter.com/TwitterDev/status/1222596295090757636) that many devs can't see!

+As of July 2020, Twitter has [announced v2 of the API](https://blog.twitter.com/developer/en_us/topics/tools/2020/introducing_new_twitter_api.html) and may support some of these features.
+We are [looking in to this](https://github.com/IBBoard/cawbird/issues/180) as that parts of the API are made available.

 ## Known issues